 For the student to…

-• Express information, feelings and/or ideas visually within artwork.
+• express information, feelings, and/or ideas visually within the artwork.

-• Express process and ideas through writing to create an informative statement about work.
+• express processes and ideas through writing to create an informative statement about work.

 Discuss the terms biomorphic and polychromatic.